WAIRlab/CRADI_x-ray_classification/README.md

 Research part

 ### Background
-X线胸片列为常规体检的检查项目之一。X线摄影的快捷、简便、经济的优势日渐突出，成为胸部检查的优先选择。
-X线胸片能清晰地记录肺部的大体病变，如肺部炎症、肿块、结核等。X线摄片利用人体组织的不同密度可观察到厚度和密度差别较小部位的病变。相比胸部透视，X线胸片显像更清楚，能发现细微的病变；影像资料的客观记录有利于疾病诊治的复查对比；患者接受透视的射线剂量也相对更大。
 X-ray chest film is listed as one of the routine physical examination items.X-ray photography, which is fast, simple and economical, has become the preferred choice for chest examination.
 X-ray chest film can clearly record the general pathological changes of the lung, such as pulmonary inflammation, mass, tuberculosis, etc. X-ray photography can be used to observe the lesions in the parts with little difference in thickness and density by using different densities of human tissues.
-Compared with chest fluoroscopy, X-ray image is more clear, and can find subtle lesions; the objective record of image data is conducive to the review and comparison of disease diagnosis and treatment; the radiation dose of patients receiving fluoroscopy is also relatively larger
+Compared with chest fluoroscopy, X-ray image is more clear, and can find subtle lesions; the objective record of image data is conducive to the review and comparison of disease diagnosis and treatment; the radiation dose of patients receiving fluoroscopy is also relatively larger.

-### 项目计划目标
-目标：根据胸部X-ray图片检测多种检查所见，并做出相应类别关注区域的热力图。

-### 实施路径和方法
+###Propose of project
+Propose: According to the chest X-ray images, a variety of examination findings were detected, and the heatmap of the corresponding category of concerned areas was generated.

+##Implement path and method
-- 1). 用深度卷积神经网络训练多标签分类模型
+- 1). train multi-label classification model by CNN
-- 2). 用grad-cam方法做出类别的关注区域热力图
+- 2). generate heatmap by using grad-cam

-#### 评价指标
+Evaluation function
-分类metrics 为auc 和 f1 score
+classification metrics: auc and f1 score